-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for materials engineers is $91,310.
+According to the 2022 U.S. Bureau of Labor Statistics Occupational Employment Statistics, the median national annual salary for materials engineers is $100,140.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
-National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
+National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.

 The "four elements" of the field of materials engineering are: processing (how a material is created); structure (the arrangement of a material's components); properties (such as electrical, magnetic or thermal properties); and performance (whether a material meets the intended requirements).

 Materials play such an important role in human civilization that entire eras have been named after them: the Stone Age, the Bronze Age, the Iron Age—even the Silicon Age.